Feature: #102215 - ViewHelper and data structure to render srcset attribute

 $srcset = SrcsetAttribute::createFromDescriptors(['400w', '600w', '800w']);

-// or from pixel density descriptors (reference width needs to be supplied)
+// Or from pixel density descriptors (a reference width must be supplied)

 // Add image URIs